 Q: How many PGY-1 positions are available?

-A: There are eight PGY1 positions each year.
+A: There are twelve PGY1 positions each year.

 Q: Where do Temple’s interns come from?